AllenLokiWalker/triforce-percent/README.md

 This was tried on a mostly fresh native install of Ubuntu 20.04, and on Ubuntu 20.04 through WSL2 on Windows 10.
-These are modifications/notes to the installation instructions on the glank N64 toolchain github page.
+These are modifications/notes to the installation instructions on the glank N64 toolchain github page, so you should be following those instructions but also looking at this info at the same time.

 - Install `libgmp-dev`.
 - `git clone` the repo instead of downloading the zip file (because of the next